GraphOS Router Release Lifecycle

 Custom builds of the router (those not provided pre-compiled by Apollo) are supported on a reasonable-effort basis.
 For support requests on custom builds, Apollo Technical Support may suggest you remove custom Rust code, build using Rust v1.76.0, and use a compatible operating system from the list above.

 We provide official Docker containers with pre-compiled binary releases of the router included for your convenience.
-While the pre-compiled router binary included in the container images is fully supported, the non-router components of the container distribution are covered under the Long-Term Support terms of the base operating system (Debian LTS program).
+While the pre-compiled router binary included in the container images is fully supported, the non-router components of the container distribution are covered under the Long-Term Support terms of the base operating system (at this time the Debian LTS program).

 Other containers or base images may be supported on a reasonable-effort basis.